Jimmy Lumsden: Manchester United

 On 1 July, Manchester United announced that Lumsden, as well as former Everton assistant coach Steve Round and goalkeeping coach Chris Woods would be following the incoming David Moyes to the club.

 David Moyes said: "I have worked with Steve, Chris and Jimmy for a number of years and I am delighted they have decided to join me at this great club.
 They bring great qualities in their respective fields and I know that, like me, they feel that this is a challenge to relish.
 I have great faith that together, we can build upon the success this club has enjoyed over many years."

 With the dismissal of David Moyes as Manchester United manager on 22 April 2014, Lumsden also parted company with the club along with assistant manager, Steve Round.

 Lumsden was briefly linked with the vacant Southampton job in 2014 but insisted he was too busy with his allotment.
-He also spent time on the dole after being let go by United.